 Boys Enjoy Extreme Reading Clubs

-New this term, boys in Years 4 and 5 and Years 3 and 6 have teamed up for a weekly peer-reading club.
+Boys in Years 4 and 5 and Years 3 and 6 have teamed up for a weekly peer-reading club.
 All seem very enthusastic about the club and are building strong learning relationships.

 Reading Area Competition

 A huge congratulation to all of the hard work put in by the children to refresh their reading areas.
 Children have chosen class authors, written book recommendations, categorised books and, most importantly, chosen the overall look of their reading area themselves.
 Each class has worked incredibly hard!
-Ms Boyd and Mr Taylor took a look at some of the fantastic reading areas and winners will be announced shortly.

 Author visit: Gary Northfield